 - This paper proposes ZØ, a distributing compiler that allows developers to create highly performant, large distributed applications, while preserving both privacy and integrity.
 ZØ uses precisely calibrated cost models to choose which underlying zero-knowledge backend to employ.
 Based on the cost model, ZØ statically determines the appropriate splitting perimeter for the application to achieve best performance and rewrites it to be run on multiple tiers. - Developer: ZØ is designed to be easily accessible to a regular developer; to this end, we expose zero-knowledge functionality via LINQ, language-integrated-queries built into .NET.
 We demonstrate the expressiveness of the ZØ approach by developing six case studies directly inspired by commercial applications which we hope will become benchmarks for zero-knowledge tools, ranging from personal fitness tracking (Fitbit) to crowd-sourced traffic-based routing (Waze), to personalized shopping scenarios. - Cost modeling: We develop cost models for the individual back-ends, allowing us to perform global crosstier optimizations.
-Our cost-fitting models provide an excellent match with the observed performance, with $R^2$ scores between .98 and .99. - Speedup: We evaluate ZØ on six complex real-life large-scale applications of zero knowledge, focusing on latency and throughput of zero-knowledge tasks.
+Our cost-fitting models provide an excellent match with the observed performance, with R^2 scores between .98 and .99. - Speedup: We evaluate ZØ on six complex real-life large-scale applications of zero knowledge, focusing on latency and throughput of zero-knowledge tasks.
 Our global optimizer is fast, completing in under 3 seconds on all programs.
-ZØ produces code that achieves as much as 40× speedups compared to stateof-the art zero-knowledge systems.
-We also find that ZØ is able to effectively optimize across tiers in a distributed application: while the code it generates may be slower on one tier (we observed one case that was 2× slower for the server), the savings at other tiers are always greater (the same cases, 4× faster on the client). - Scale: At scale, existing zero-knowledge compilers often produce code that fails to run in a reasonable amount of time, or exhaust system resources during compilation.
+ZØ produces code that achieves as much as 40× speedups compared to state-of-the art zero-knowledge systems.
+We also find that ZØ is able to effectively optimize across tiers in a distributed application: while the code it generates may be slower on one tier (we observed one case that was 2× slower for the server), the savings at other tiers are always greater (e.g., 4× faster on the client). - Scale: At scale, existing zero-knowledge compilers often produce code that fails to run in a reasonable amount of time, or exhaust system resources during compilation.
 In these cases, ZØ is the only solution that is able to provide a working application.

 Paper Organization: The rest of the paper is organized as follows.
 Section 2 provides motivating examples and some background on zero-knowledge.
 Section 3 gives an overview of the ZØ approach.
 Section 5 describes the ZØ compiler implementation.
-Section 4 talks about cost models and both local and global optimizations ZØperforms.
+Section 4 talks about cost models and both local and global optimizations ZØ performs.
 Section 5 describes ZØ implementation.
-Section 6 presents six case studies.
-Section 7 describes our experimental evaluation.
-Related work is discussed in Section 8 and Section 9 concludes.
-The Appendix in this paper collects additional data and results that we extracted from a longer technical report.
-We avoided selfciting the technical report to preserve anonymity.
-Section A presents extra information about our six applications.
-Section B covers translating LINQ to zero knowledge.
-Finally, Section C gives some extra details on constrain generation for optimization and other details on our global optimizer.
+Section 6 discusses how ZØ translates C# into ZK proofgenerating code.
+Section 7 presents six case studies.
+Section 8 describes our experimental evaluation.
+Related work is discussed in Section 10 and Section 11 concludes the paper.
+The PDF version of this paper has